vtsai881/vtsai881.github.io/content/publication/navarrete-individual-2024/index.md

   social stress can detect stable individual differences in stress-induced changes to social motivation.
-The inclusion of volitional behavior in social procedures may enhance the understanding of behavioral adaptations that promote stress resiliency and their mechanisms under more naturalistic conditions.'
+The inclusion of volitional behavior in social procedures may enhance the understanding of behavioral adaptations that promote stress resiliency and their mechanisms under more naturalistic conditions.
+  {style="text-align: justify;"}
 tags:
-- Reward
+- Motivation
-- Self-administration
+- Social Behavior
-- Sex differences
+- Sex Differences
-- Social
 - Stress

 url_pdf: ''